runpod/docs/docs/tutorials/pods/run-ollama.md

 ```

 Replace `[your-pod-id]` with your actual Pod ID.

+Because port `11434` is exposed, you can make requests to your Pod using the `curl` command.

 For more information on constructing HTTP requests and other operations you can perform with the Ollama API, consult the [Ollama API documentation](https://github.com/ollama/ollama/blob/main/docs/api.md).